 Not many car rental companies, if any, will allow you to cross the border on one of their rental cars.
 If you’re considering renting a car, you should do it in Mexico instead.
 There are many options available.
 Just beware of scammers and always rent from a reputable company.

 Another option you could consider is traveling by bus.
-There are several American bus companies like Greyhound and Omnibus that offer rides between the U.S. and Mexico.
+There are several American bus companies like Greyhound and Omnibus de Mexico that offer rides between the U.S. and Mexico.
 It’s cheaper than a flight, but it’s time-consuming and tiring.
 Depending on your origin and destination, you might be looking at a 20-hour+ ride.
 Distances in Mexico might be long especially for European travelers.

 Whether you drive or take a bus, it’s always a good idea to make a budget.
-If you drive, make sure to include gas, tolls and insurance.
+If you drive, make sure to include gas, tolls, and insurance.
 It may still be cheaper than flying, but it has its obvious drawbacks.
 Just do what is more convenient for you.

 Not too long ago, sea travel was the main mode of international travel.
 But these trips could take weeks or even months!
 Can you imagine that?
 It doesn’t seem too appealing now compared to the convenience of air travel.
 However, it is still possible to travel to Mexico by sea.
-The most popular kind of this mode of transportation are cruise ships.
+The most popular kind of this mode of transportation is cruise ships.
 Have you ever heard of Carnival or Royal Caribbean?
 Well, that’s one way of traveling by sea.
 I have never done it myself, but as far as I know, it can be quite costly.
-Obviously, it also depends on the class of ticket you buy.
+It also depends on the class of ticket you buy.
 So, if you’re traveling on a budget, this might not be a convenient option for you.

 I tried to look online for other options aside from cruises, but I did not find too much information.
 It seems there are some ferries too, but most of them operate short distances within Mexico.
 There is only one I found that connects Chetumal and an island in Belize.

-Personally, I don’t think I would opt for sea travel.
-These trips tend to be long and tedious and even though there are plenty of activities to do on board, I don’t have too much time to dispose of.
+I don’t think I would opt for sea travel.
+These trips tend to be long and tedious and even though there are plenty of activities to do onboard, I don’t have too much time to dispose of.
 Well, I don’t at least now.
 Aside from that, I have always been scared of hurricanes or being stranded somewhere in the ocean.
 But that’s just me.
 Traveling by sea might be something you would like to try, and if that’s the case, you should go for it.

 As you can see, there are many travel options at your disposal.
 You may be more of a backpacker and prefer to travel cheaply or you may prefer comfort over everything else and be willing to spend more.
 After all, it’s your vacation.
 There’s nothing wrong with either one.
 You have to analyze what is more important to you: money, time, convenience, etc. There is nothing set in stone.
 Who says that you have to do x or y thing?
 You can even combine some of the modes of transportation mentioned above.
 At the end of the day, everything you do adds up to your experience as a traveler.
 What really matters is that you travel, that you get out of your comfort zone.
 See you soon!